sportsdataverse/sportyR/README.md

 <img src="man/figures/README-mlb-example-1.png" width="100%" />

-However, certain functions are able to take additional parameters.
+Certain functions are able to take additional parameters.
 As an example, soccer pitches are not always a standard size.
-For this reason, users can specify in the call to `geom_soccer()` what the touchline and goal line dimensions should be (in meters).
+For this reason, users can specify in the call to `geom_soccer()` what the touchline and goal line lengths should be.

 ``` r
 # Create a 100m by 75m FIFA pitch